Car repair loan

-Say what?
-A car repair loan?
-Well now we’ve heard of everything!
-But it makes sense, doesn’t it?
 If you can’t afford to upgrade or trade in, repairing your car for any major dings or mechanical problems may be the way to go.
-After all, you love your car to the max, and wouldn’t want to part with it anyway, right?
+But this can come with quite a price tag...

-If your average full service costs around $400, you can imagine what a minor repair costs, let alone a major one.
+Say your average full service costs around $500, you can only imagine what a minor repair might cost, let alone a major one.
 And if it’s not the right time to say goodbye to your vehicle then taking out a car repair loan may be the best thing you can do.
 Here’s a list to get you started:

 But how good is a personal loan and how bad is a payday loan?
-We’ve weighed them up to give you a better understanding of what your loan options are, before you go ahead with your car repairs.
+We’ve weighed them up to give you a better understanding of what your loan options are for car repairs.